Local audit for agent-written tests

 End to end

-From `explore/` draft to trusted workflow.
+From `explore/` draft to owned verification.

 The extension is where you validate what the agent produced and decide whether the draft earns a place in the repo.